-To provide a listing of those documents recently executed by means of affixing the Common Seal for noting by the Council for the period 10 July 2007 to 17 July 2007.
+To provide a listing of those documents recently executed by means of affixing the Common Seal or signed by the Mayor and Chief Executive Officer for noting by the Council for the period 10 July 2007 to 17 July 2007.

 The City of Joondalup enters various agreements by affixing its Common Seal.
 The Local Government Act 1995 states that the City is a body corporate with perpetual succession and a common seal.
-Those documents that are executed by affixing the Common Seal are reported to the Council for information on a regular basis.
+Those documents that are to be executed by affixing the Common Seal are reported to the Council for information on a regular basis.